Testing and Publishing

 Troubleshooting preview mode

-Sometimes, the guide or survey doesn't appear in preview.
-When this happens, and the instrumentation is correct, check the following:
+Sometimes the guide or survey doesn't appear in preview.
+If the instrumentation is correct, check the following:

-- That the user you're previewing as hasn't already seen the guide or survey you're trying to test.
-If this is the case, the preview bar shows a yellow (warning) status for the Limit condition.
-If this happens, hover over the condition, and click Reset User History.
+- Confirm the preview user hasn't already seen the guide or survey.
+If the user has seen it, the preview bar shows a yellow (warning) status for the Limit condition.
+Hover over the condition and click Reset User History.

-- That the throttle limit isn't reached.
-In this case, the Throttle condition shows yellow (warning) status.
-If this happens, hover over the condition, and toggle Ignore Throttle Limits.
+- Confirm the throttle limit isn't reached.
+If the limit is reached, the Throttle condition shows yellow (warning) status.
+Hover over the condition and toggle Ignore Throttle Limits.

-- If you're using On event tracked as the trigger condition, ensure that the corresponding event fires.
-If the event hasn't fired, the Trigger condition has a blue status.
-Hover over the Trigger condition, and click Manually trigger event.
+- If the trigger condition is On event tracked, confirm the event fires.
+If the event hasn't fired, the Trigger condition shows blue status.
+Hover over the Trigger condition and click Manually trigger event.

 No error message but preview doesn't appear

-If the Amplitude dashboard doesn't show an error but your preview doesn't appear, this indicates that:
+If the Amplitude dashboard shows no error but the preview doesn't appear:

 Error message and preview doesn't appear

-If the Amplitude dashboard displays an error after approximately 10 seconds, the dashboard didn't receive a message from the SDK.
-This indicates that:
+If the Amplitude dashboard displays an error after about 10 seconds, the dashboard didn't receive a message from the SDK.
+The cause is one of:

 - Verify the SDK is installed correctly using

-- Enable the Don't automatically close the preview window option to extend the waiting time beyond 10 seconds
+window.engagementin your browser console. - Enable the Don't automatically close the preview window option to extend the waiting time beyond 10 seconds.

-- Check that your application URL is correct and accessible
+- Confirm your application URL is correct and accessible.

-If your application sets the Cross-Origin-Opener-Policy (COOP) header to same-origin, it prevents message passing between the Amplitude dashboard and your application.
-This blocks preview mode from working.
+If your application sets the Cross-Origin-Opener-Policy (COOP) header to same-origin, the COOP header prevents message passing between the Amplitude dashboard and your application, which blocks preview mode.

 - Set the COOP header to

-- Temporarily disable the COOP header for testing purposes
+same-origin-allow-popupsinstead ofsame-origin. - Temporarily disable the COOP header for testing.

-For more information about the COOP header, review the MDN documentation.
+For more information about the COOP header, refer to the MDN documentation.

 Clear user history